 How are Bitcoins being bought and sold?

-Bitcoins can be always held where ever you bought them as well.
+Bitcoins can be always held where ever you bought them.
 If your portfolio grows to thousands of dollars, it’s recommended to use a hardware wallet like Ledger Nano X and store the funds yourself.

 Selling bitcoins is no different from buying them.
 You can exchange your cryptos back to fiat currency by clicking your mouse a few times.
-After that, the money can be withdrawn to your bank account instantly.
+After that, the money can be withdrawn back to your bank account.

-Bitcoin prices are usually followed in dollars.
+Bitcoin price is usually displayed in dollars.
 The official Bitcoin price is merged from the price of all different exchanges.
 The price you get is the price available in the exchange or service you are using.
 It might differ a bit from the official price.

 The price of Bitcoin: